Pierce Butler (judge): Court service

 As an associate justice, Butler vigorously opposed regulation of business and the implementation of welfare programs by the federal government (as unconstitutional).
 During the Great Depression, he ruled against the constitutionality of many "New Deal" laws – the Agricultural Adjustment Administration and the National Recovery Administration – which had been supported by his fellow Democrat Franklin D. Roosevelt.
 This earned him a place among the so-called "Four Horsemen," which also included James Clark McReynolds, George Sutherland, and Willis Van Devanter.
-During his sixteen years on the bench, Justice Butler authored 327 majority opinions as well as 50 minority opinions.
+During his sixteen years on the bench, Justice Butler authored 327 majority opinions as well as 50 dissenting opinions.

 He wrote the majority opinion (6–3) in United States v.
 Schwimmer, in which the Hungarian immigrant's application for citizenship was denied because of her candid refusal to take an oath to "take up arms" for her adopted country.

 In Palko v.
 Connecticut, Butler was the lone dissenter; the rest of the justices believed that a state was not restrained from trying a man a second time for the same crime.
 Butler believed this violated the Fourteenth Amendment to the United States Constitution.

 He sided with the majority in Pierce v.
 Society of Sisters, holding unconstitutional an Oregon state law that prohibited parents from sending their children to private or religious schools.

 In the 1927 decision for Buck v.
-Bell, Butler was the only Justice who dissented from the 8–1 ruling and Justice Oliver Wendell Holmes, Jr.'s opinion holding that the forced sterilization of an allegedly "feeble-minded" woman in Virginia was constitutional.
+Bell, Butler was the only Justice who dissented from the ruling and Justice Oliver Wendell Holmes Jr.'s opinion holding that the forced sterilization of an allegedly "feeble-minded" woman in Virginia was constitutional.
 Holmes believed that Butler's religion influenced his thinking in Buck, remarking that "Butler knows this is good law, I wonder whether he will have the courage to vote with us in spite of his religion."
 Although Butler dissented in both Buck and Palko, he did not write a dissenting opinion in either case; the practice of a Justice's noting a dissent without opinion was much more common then than it would be in the later 20th and early 21st centuries.

 Another consequential dissent was from the opinion expressed in Olmstead v.
 United States, which upheld federal wiretapping.
 He took an expansive view of 4th Amendment protections.

 Death and legacy

-On November 15, 1939, Butler went into a Washington, D.C., hospital for "a minor ailment" but died in the early morning hours of November 16, at the age of 73 while still on the Court.
+On November 15, 1939, Butler went into a Washington, D.C., hospital for "a minor ailment" but died in the early morning of November 16, at the age of 73 while still on the Court.
 He was the last serving Supreme Court Justice appointed by President Harding.
 He is buried in Calvary Cemetery in St. Paul.

 The bulk of his and his family's collected papers are with the Minnesota Historical Society.
 Other papers are collected elsewhere.

-Pierce Butler Route in Saint Paul, Minnesota, is named in honor of Butler.
+Pierce Butler Route in Saint Paul, Minnesota, is named in honor of Butler's son, Pierce Butler Jr.